Skip to main content

 Add 10-15% for standard projects.
 For complex cuts or intricate designs, add 15-20%.
 Beginners should lean toward 20% until they gain experience.
 The waste factor accounts for cutting errors, defects in the timber, and pieces that don't meet quality standards after cutting.
 It's cheaper to buy slightly extra than to order more later — and leftover timber can often be used for smaller future projects or sold on if it's clean and stored well.

 For irregular shapes: 1) Measure at the widest/longest points.
 2) Break into regular geometric shapes if possible.
 3) Calculate each section's volume separately.
 4) Add volumes together.
 5) Add extra for the irregular shape (typically 10-25% more than calculated volume).
-When in doubt, ask your supplier to calculate based on your measurements — most are happy to help, especially if they’re quoting for the order anyway.
+When in doubt, ask your supplier to calculate based on your measurements — most are happy to help, especially if they're quoting for the order anyway.
+It's a common request and they deal with odd shapes all the time.

 Conclusion